Luke 13:22-24

 Like me fitting into old suits, kind of like that.
 To get through such a narrow, constricted space you gotta leave your sin behind.
 You gotta give up any claims you think you may have on God’s favor.
 Any privilege you think is yours by your upbringing, your nationality, your church background, your church affiliation, the parents who raised you, any spiritual heritage, family connections, all that’s gotta go.

-So this strain, exertion, painful effort, it’s driven by a faith that produces sustained, lifelong self denial.
+So this strain, exertion, painful effort, it’s driven by a faith that produces sustained, lifelong self-denial.
 And for the Jews to whom Jesus spoke, it meant they had to fight against the cultural sense of false security that they’ve been raised with.
 The assurance they received from their parents, and their rabbis, and all their respected teachers.
 Their struggle was against the predominant, powerful, social pressure of a ris, religious establishment, centuries of tradition.
 Rabbinical teaching, social pressure from family and friends.
 Listen.
 Is that all that different from us?

 For Americans, this means we have to fight against the deception of a false assurance that we have been raised with.
-All those inappropriate promises we heard from, maybe, well meaning parents and grandparents, and well meaning pastors, respected teachers who told us “you prayed the prayer, so don’t ever question that again.
+All those inappropriate promises we heard from, maybe, well meaning parents and grandparents, and well meaning pastors, respected teachers who told us, you prayed the prayer, so don’t ever question that again.
 You said Jesus is your savior, so don’t ever question that again.
 It’s the devil who wants to tempt you to doubt your salvation.
-Once saved, always saved, you’re good to go.”
+Once saved, always saved, you’re good to go.

 Oh yeah, we’ve got traditions of our own.
 Believe me, evangelicals have, have built centuries of tradition too.
-It’s all based on false, distorted, perverted, twisted, and it’s become sub Christian Gospel, not true gospel.
+It’s all based on false, distorted, perverted, twisted, and it’s become sub–Christian gospel, not true gospel.
 So we too need to strain against all those traditions, even if it means upsetting grandma.
-Even if it means we gotta tell Mom, “Look that prayer I prayed when I was four, I don’t think it really meant anything.
+Even if it means we gotta tell Mom, Look that prayer I prayed when I was four, I don’t think it really meant anything.
 I don’t think I really understood.
 Because my life between like 7, or 10, and 32 is just filled with sin.
 Don’t you see that?
 It’s not what a regenerate heart does.
 Mom, I’m sorry, but I really need don’t mean to upset you, but I really need to be saved.
-Isn’t it better, that I really find true salvation and eternal life by questioning all this stuff?
-Then just by making you feel good, that you did a good job as a Mom, raising me in AWANA?”
+Isn’t it better, that I really find true salvation and eternal life by questioning all this stuff, than just by making you feel good, that you did a good job as a mom, raising me in AWANA?
 Oh yeah, we got traditions.
 Much of it based on sentimentality.

-Fifth point, just wrapping up here. fifth point is, ask this question, is striving the duty of the unsaved only or is there a sense in which believers need to strive?
+Fifth point, just wrapping up here.
+Fifth point is, ask this question, is striving the duty of the unsaved only or is there a sense in which believers need to strive?
 I’m just gonna answer that question because of the way I set up the question you know my answer.
-Believers need to strife.
+Believers need to strive.
 What does it say there, Jesus said agonizomai, and he put it into the present tense.
 Be continually striving.

 Habitually strive to enter.
 Keep on striving, agonizing, straining, exerting.
 Make it your habit, your lifestyle to struggle, strain, striving to enter, and you say, well, can I have no assurance about my salvation then?
 Absolutely you can, because your assurance of your salvation comes from something completely objective.
 Having nothing to do with you.
 It has to do with the finished work of Jesus Christ on the cross.